-Mr. Czoch is paid a fixed-base salary and a variable annual incentive.
+Mr. Brakel is paid a fixed-base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the individual's experience and performance.
-The annual incentive amount is determined based primarily on the performance of the investment accounts, strategies, and/or products (accounts) Mr. Czoch manages, and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance.
-All or a portion of any annual incentive amount may be paid in cash or a combination of cash and restricted stock of Federated Hermes.
-The allocation or weighting given to the performance of any account, for which Mr. Czoch is responsible, when compensation is calculated, can vary.
-The performance of any such account may or may not represent a significant portion of the calculation at any point in time (and may be adjusted periodically).
+The annual incentive amount is determined based primarily on the performance of the investment accounts, strategies and/or products (accounts) Mr. Brakel manages, and to a lesser extent, leadership/teamwork/communication and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance.
+All or a portion of the annual incentive may be paid in cash or in a combination of cash and restricted stock of Federated Hermes.
+The allocation or weighting given to the performance of any account for which Mr. Brakel is responsible, when compensation is calculated, can vary.
+The performance of any such account or product may or may not represent a significant portion of the calculation at any point in time (and may be adjusted periodically).
 Investment performance is based on a variety of factors including performance versus account specific benchmarks.
 Any individual allocations from the discretionary component may be determined by executive management on a discretionary basis using various factors, such as, for example, on a product, strategy or asset class basis, and considering overall contributions and any other factors deemed relevant (and may be adjusted periodically).
+Leadership/teamwork/communication is assessed by the Chief Investment Officer and Lead Portfolio Managers.